 Are Inhalants Addictive?

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), all inhalants have a potential for dependence.
-While relatively uncommon, people can develop an addiction to inhalants.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), all Inhalants have a potential for dependence.
+That means people can develop an addiction to Inhalants.

 Inhalants, like other addictive substances, have a strong effect on the brain reward system.

-Repeated abuse of inhalants can rewire the brain for addiction.
-Most cases of abuse occur in the teenage demographic and is usually discontinued as users get older; in some cases, teens who abused inhalants may go on to experiment with other, more dangerous drugs.
-This is due to inhalants being very dangerous, causing long-term permanent effects, with high potential of abuse or falling an injuring oneself, especially in a black out.
-Inhalants are just as, if not more, dangerous as many other drugs, they are just less commonly talked about.
-A teen with a history of inhalant abuse may be struggling with an underlying disorder that could be effectively addressed through treatment and rehab.
+Repeated abuse of Inhalants can rewire the brain for addiction.
+Most cases of abuse occur in the teenage demographic ; use is typically discontinued as users get older.
+In some cases, teens who abused Inhalants may go on to experiment with other, more dangerous drugs.
+This is due to Inhalants being very dangerous, causing long-term permanent effects.
+There is a potential for abuse, as well as for injuring oneself during a black out.
+Inhalants are just as dangerous as many other drugs, they are just less commonly talked about.
+A teen with a history of Inhalant abuse may be struggling with an underlying disorder that could be effectively addressed through treatment and rehab.

-The short-lived effects of inhalants may lead people to incorrectly assume that these substances aren’t that dangerous.
-Many individuals also feel inhalants aren’t that dangerous because they are not prescribed and are found around the house.
-However, inhalants are actually just as dangerous as many hard drugs, and in many cases more dangerous.
-Inhalants can cause heart failure and respiratory distress, leading to a fatal overdose even with the first use.
+The short-lived effects of Inhalants may lead people to incorrectly assume that these substances aren’t that dangerous.
+Many individuals also feel Inhalants aren’t that dangerous because they can be easily found around the house.
+However, Inhalants are actually just as dangerous as many hard drugs.
+Inhalants can cause heart failure and respiratory distress, which could result in a fatal overdose even with the first use.

-Other physiological side effects may include brain degeneration or parkinsonism, a disease related to Parkinson’s disease.
+Other physiological side effects may include brain degeneration or symptoms associated with Parkinson’s disease.

-Depending on the type of inhalant and the specific product being abused, these side effects may not be permanent and may be reversed by discontinuing the abuse of inhalants.
+Depending on the type of Inhalant being abused, side effects may not be permanent and could be reversed by discontinuing use.
 In some cases, however, these effects may be permanent.
-Some examples of permanent damage caused by inhalant use include damage to the heart, liver, kidneys, lungs, and brain, including permanent death of brain cells resulting in memory loss and difficulty obtaining new knowledge.
-This side effects are especially dangerous in individuals under the age of 25, because the brain does not fully develop until that time.
-In some cases, the brain may never fully develop, which is referred to as Delayed Behavioral Development.
+Some examples of permanent damage caused by Inhalant use include damage to the heart, liver, kidneys, lungs, and brain, including permanent death of brain cells, resulting in memory loss and difficulty obtaining new knowledge.
+These side effects are especially dangerous in individuals under the age of 25, whose brains are not yet fully developed.
+In some cases, the brain may never fully develop.
+This is referred to as Delayed Behavioral Development.

-Inhalant abuse usually creates effects that mirror alcohol intoxication, but may also have psychoactive effects.
-Slurred speech, increased gregariousness, diminished motor skills, dizziness and hallucinations are common.
+Inhalant abuse usually creates effects that mirror those of alcohol intoxication.
+Slurred speech, increased gregariousness, diminished motor skills, dizziness, and hallucinations are common.